cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 3. Limitations and requirements
    ----------------------------

 3.1.
-Scope of this Education, training and awareness software
+Scope of this education, training and awareness software
      --------------------------------------------------------
 CrypTool is a demonstration primarily for training and awareness purposes, which is intended to be used at once without any previous